6 Mandatory Protocols for Using GitHub Copilot in Technical Work

 - any important notes for future maintainers

-- validation checklist
+- validation checklist with status for each item

 - error-handling strategy (how invalid or unexpected inputs are handled)